Make the most of this fascinating city with our two day in Hiroshima itinerary. A visit really is one of the highlights of Japan.

 As the sleek shinkansen train slid into Hiroshima station, I admit I felt nervous.
 The weight of the name infused my muscles, each of my movements becoming that bit slower, that bit heavier, that bit more apprehensive.

 In my mind, grey images of flattened buildings and emaciated children reappeared, alongside textbook photos of billowing mushroom clouds.
-Sixty-four years have passed since the Enola Gay dropped its bombshell in 1945: 80 000 dead in a single day, 120 000 to follow through injury and disease.
+Years have passed since the Enola Gay dropped its bombshell in 1945: 80 000 dead in a single day, 120 000 to follow through injury and disease.
 Yet for all the studies and reports, I was still unprepared for what I saw.

 A sunny, lively, normal city.